 26 Aug - 30 Aug

 There are very few places left where it is still possible to experience a taste of the Soviet era.
-Fortunately Belarus is one.
+Fortunately, a holiday in Belarus is one.
 You will immediately notice the lack of advertising hoardings; the 60’s tower blocks; clean , wide boulevards with neat flower beds and a feeling of safety wandering the streets at any time of day.
 This small group tour will not only show you the legacy of the years of communism but bring home the horror of the almost complete destruction of many of Belarus’s towns and villages in World War II.
 You will admire how Belarus has restored and preserved the few remaining medieval gems, some of which have now joined UNESCO World Heritage Sites.

 Fly to Minsk and transfer to your hotel to check in for four nights.

 Your exploration of Minsk begins right away with a morning city tour introducing you to the capital’s highlights, such as Independence Square, Victory Square (with its 38 metre-high obelisk), the Orthodox Holy Spirit Cathedral and the Island of Tears.
 Minsk was first settled in 1067 but barely any ancient monuments remain in the city from its foundations.
 Despite claiming a few outstanding historical sights that represent the city’s rich and illustrious past, Minsk is best known as a living monument to the grandiose aspirations of Soviet architecture and urban planning.
 Famously destroyed during the Great Patriotic War, the Belarusian capital grew out of the ashes of conflict to become a Socialist Realist masterpiece complete with spacious avenues, lush green parks and a battalion of buildings dating from the 1940s and 1950s that simply have to be seen to be believed.
 It’s a sentence often said and rarely true, but Minsk really is a city like no other.